2022 BOARD OF DIRECTORS

 Steve Saxe, President

 Steve Saxe joined SRCC in 2012, shortly after returning to Sonoma County following a 37-year absence.
 Steve is a native of California and attended SRJC in the 1970s, where he started his career in theater and quickly switched to science for its preferred income potential.
-He is a graduate of San Diego State University and the University of Arizona, has lived for good stretches in Texas (long story) and Minnesota (longer story), and is still has a day job as a technical marketing manager for a local optical manufacturing company.
-In addition to his current passion for cycling, Steve is a lifelong photographer and musician, although he definitely should not quit his day job on their account.
+He is a graduate of San Diego State University and the University of Arizona, has lived for good stretches in Texas (long story) and Minnesota (longer story), and recently retired from his day job as a technical marketing manager for a local optical manufacturing company.
+In addition to his current passion for cycling, Steve is also a lifelong photographer and musician.
 If asked why he fancies the club, he will tell you that he loves the companionship of the wonderful and interesting people, and the fresh air and stunning landscapes of Sonoma County.

 Robert Quail, Secretary